Ionizing/usefultools-for-vasp/grad3/README.md

       -u --unconverged_atoms   layout unconverged atoms info
 ```

-If it run correctly, you should get [this](https://paste.ubuntu.com/p/QNDKhVYB5S/) .
+If it runs correctly, you should get [this](https://paste.ubuntu.com/p/QNDKhVYB5S/) .

 ## Make